-The Mexican Tax Administration Service has requested information related to the Company's 2010 year.
+The Mexican Tax Administration Service requested information related to the Company's 2010 year.
 This information has been provided.
-We expect that the Mexican Tax Administration Service will request additional information as this process continues.
+In addition, the Mexican Tax Administration Service requested information related to the Company's 2012 year.
+The Company is in the process of responding to this request.

 We have not recognized a loss with respect to any of these Mexican matters as we, based on our analysis and guidance from our advisors, do not believe a loss is probable.
 Further, we are currently unable to reasonably estimate a possible loss or range of loss that could result from an unfavorable outcome if the assessment was re-issued or any additional assessments were to be issued for these or other periods.
 We believe that we have meritorious defenses if the assessment is re-issued or would have meritorious defenses if any additional assessment is issued.
-Any adverse outcomes in these matters could have a material impact on our financial condition and operating results.
+Any adverse outcomes in these matters could have a material impact on our financial condition and operating results

-The Korea Customs Service is currently auditing the importation activities of Herbalife Korea for the 2009 - 2013 period.
+The Korea Customs Service is currently auditing the importation activities of Herbalife Korea for the 2009 - 2014 period.
 If an assessment is issued, we would be required to pay the amount requested in order to appeal the assessment.
 Based on our analysis and guidance from our advisors, we do not believe a loss is probable.
 Further, we are currently unable to reasonably estimate a possible loss or range of loss.